 Does your web design use a lot of large, high-quality images and graphics, as well as custom fonts?
 If the answer is yes, then it’s highly likely that your pages take forever to load, too.

 Google has already declared page load speed to be a significant ranking factor.
 So if you can optimize images, reduce your use of graphics, and avoid using custom fonts, then that should help make your website lighter.
 Your page load speed will then increase and give your SEO the push that it needs.
+Look for Web Design Companies Near Me to guide you to make your business succeed.

 The importance of usability testing